 At the end of each semester and summer term, the College processes each student's final grades.
 During both the fall and spring semester, progress reports are processed for students as of the first five weeks of classes.
 Progress reports do not become a part of a students' permanent record but are indicators that corrective action may be needed.

-Final grade reports are available to the students and their faculty advisors through their on-line Web Advisor or Self-Service accounts.
+Final grade reports are available to the students and their faculty advisors through their Self-Service accounts.

 Use of Library Materials